Skip to content

 Surfaces

-Torch Lens Maker is designed to support many surfaces.
-Currently supported are:
+Torch Lens Maker is designed to support many surfaces, and be easily extensible with custom surface models.

 Work in progress